 e-Commerce Dictionary.
 Nuts and Bolts of Digital Business

 Technologies forge ahead and not everyone catches up with them.
 New inventions and notions lead to new words creation confusing newbies.
 Do you have troubles with some terms that refer to fast-developing e-Commerce world?
 We have made a list of words that each online merchant need to know making your business start easier.
 Understanding these foundational terms is crucial for navigating the digital commerce landscape, as detailed in our roadmap for successful e-commerce re-platforming.
 Learn how to prepare your store for a smooth transition with our preparation guide.
+To help you better understand what drives success in this dynamic environment, explore what builds a perfect shopping cart.

 API